microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 },
 {% endhighlight %}

-This section contains the core information as ingested by the Microshare® Smart Network.
+This section contains the core information as ingested by the Microshare Smart Network.
 The format of the data section will vary based on the recType.
 If the recType begins with io.microshare, then the cannonical format of this section will be documented in this section.

 ##### B.3 Origin